Historical thinking and work can show,

 - that the Gospels present a consistent and accurate picture of the person of Jesus and what He said and did,

 - that the Epistle to the Ephesians must be regarded as Paul’s central teaching letter for the life of a Gentile Christian church,

-- that the present heavenly function of the church, that it has already now received God’s glory together with Jesus and is already now seated and reigning on the throne together with Jesus, has a much greater significance than widely assumed.
+These historical results imply, that the present heavenly function of the church, that it has already now received God’s glory together with Jesus and is already now seated and reigning on the throne together with Jesus, has a much greater significance than widely assumed.
 We urgently need to regain the perspective of God.
-Only the view that the sufferings that God now allows are a great gift from God, so that in the long run we can better grasp God’s power and Love and much more of God’s radiance of light can emanate from us, makes us courageous to walk all paths with God.
+Only the view that the sufferings that God now allows are a great gift from God, so that in the long run we can better grasp God’s power and love and much more of God’s radiance of light can emanate from us, makes us courageous to walk all paths with God.

 The part history has the section The Bible seen by a historian.